 Copyright and fair use are of special concern in higher education and research.
 The University of California provides resources for both creators and users of copyrighted materials on this Copyright page.
 The UCI Libraries also provides a Copyright and Fair Use Resources page which can help you find answers to common questions about copyright and fair use.
 These resources are intended as a guide to copyright and should not be taken as legal advice.

-Please acknowledge UC Irvine Special Collections and Archives as the source of the material.
-We appreciate receiving a copy of any published work that features our material.
+Please acknowledge "University of California, Irvine Special Collections and Archives" as the source of the material.
+We appreciate receiving a copy of any published work that features material from the collections.